benthecoder/blog/posts/unlearning.md

 How is forgetting evaluated?

-Tools inspired by Membership Inference Attacks (MIAs) such as [LiRA](https://arxiv.org/abs/2112.03570).
+Using tools inspired by Membership Inference Attacks (MIAs) such as [LiRA](https://arxiv.org/abs/2112.03570).

 They were first developed in privacy and security literature with the goal of inferring which **examples** were **part of the training set**.